dreammingwinter/faceapiserver/README.md

 # MongoDB
 To start you should install mongodb service on your PC and pull this repository.

+After that just create database "faceRecognition" with collection "faces" and you are done with configurating DB.

+You can add some pre-made landmarks from faces.json file.

 Mongodb: https://www.mongodb.com/try/download

 Also you can move DB to cloud by yourself.